DHTMLX/docs-suite/docs/optimus_guides/index.md

 }
 ~~~

-Now, we'll use the toolbar component to generate the changes of the state.
-The *fire()* method will call the handler each time the user clicks the button in the toolbar:
+Then, we've used the toolbar component to generate the changes of the state there.
+The *fire()* method calls the handler each time the user clicks the button in the toolbar:

 ~~~js
 import { View } from "dhx-optimus";